 Block paving sealer

-Most types of block or brick paving on the market are manufactured to a pretty low standard.
+Most types of block paving sealer or brick paving sealer on the market are manufactured to a pretty low standard.
 Generally, the raw materials used are quite a low grade when compared to other types of brick.
 This is relevant in relation to various aspects of the materials’ long term performance and durability.
+With this in mind, sealing block paving is best done using a high-quality product.

 Sealing block paving